shyam8523023069/mongodb/README.md

 #### npm install cors
 #### npm install body-parser
 #### npm install bcryptjs

-Create a free MongoDB Atlas cluster and load the sample data.
-The final step is to prep your cluster for connection.
-Connect to your database from a Node.js application.
-Import MongoClient
-## const {MongoClient} = require('mongodb');

 # Server Connection
 ##### const express = require("express")